Stedi/public-roadmap/README.md

 **Q: Why did you do this?**

-We know that our customers are constantly making decisions on what to build, and we want to make sure they have visibility into our roadmap so they can make more informed decisions on what they decide to build.
+We know that our customers are constantly making decisions on what to build, and we want to make sure they have visibility into our roadmap so they can make more informed decisions on where they decide to build.
 Additionally, sharing our roadmap publicly enables us to receive feedback early and often from the community.

 **Q: Why are there no dates on your roadmap?**

-Dates are hard to predict, especially when security and operational stability are paramount to getting a product into the hands of developers.
+Availability dates for new products or features are hard to predict, especially when security and operational stability are paramount to getting a product into the hands of developers.
 The published roadmap is subject to change at any time, and roadmap issues in this repository do not guarantee a feature will be launched as proposed.
+We do update the roadmap regularly to reflect accurate information the best way possible.

 **Q: What do the roadmap categories mean?**